-At Kabuto, the speciality is Edomae Sushi, prepared traditionally.
-This style of sushi originated in the Tokyo area as street food nearly 200 years ago, and has evolved into a refined experience.
-Small pieces of raw or marinated fish are applied to bite size pieces of vinegar rice, and is more commonly known as nigiri.
+At Kabuto, the specialty is Edomae Sushi, prepared traditionally.
+This style of sushi originated in the Tokyo area as street food nearly 200 years ago and has evolved into a refined experience.
+Small pieces of raw or marinated fish are applied to bite-size pieces of vinegar rice, more commonly known as nigiri.
 These masterpieces of fresh fish are designed to be eaten as soon as the sushi master makes it.
-Kabuto's menus includes three types of Omakase courses and a brief a la carte menu that includes an appetizer, sashimi, miso soup, and dessert.
+Kabuto's menus include three types of Omakase courses and a brief a la carte menu that includes an appetizer, sashimi, miso soup, and dessert.
 Kabuto's Chinatown location is just west of the Strip, and well worth the short drive.

 Winning rave reviews from diners and critics, Sen of Japan is a local favorite that visitors are starting to discover.
 The finely prepared food is served in tasteful but comfortable surroundings, and its off-the-Strip location helps keep the prices reasonable, although not cheap.
 The former head chef at Nobu at the Hard Rock opened Sen of Japan, and his expertise is obvious in the delicious food.
 Cold and warm appetizers; sushi and sashimi; grilled, braised, and fried dishes; and tempura give diners a wide selection satisfying options.
 Sen of Japan may be a little out of the way, but once you arrive you'll be glad you made the drive.

-Local Vegas favorite Yummy Grill and Sushi is a short drive off the Strip, toward the northwest area of town, and worth the drive.
+Local Vegas favorite Yummy Grill and Sushi is a short drive off the Strip, in the western part of town near Summerlin.
 The relaxed atmosphere and more reasonably priced sushi are bonuses at this restaurant.
 A wide selection of sushi, sashimi and vegetarian rolls gives guests plenty of options.
 Specialty rolls include the Arizona Roll (spicy yellowtail, scallion, cucumber, ponzu sauce and green onion), the American Roll (crab, shrimp tempura, eel, avocado and sauce) and the Cherry Blossom (chopped soft shell crab, scallion, avocado, eel, scallion and sauce).
 The menu also includes plenty of familiar favorites for entrees, like chicken teriyaki and tempura.

 This trend-setting restaurant's first location in New York made a name for itself with delicious food and now has several locations, with each location featuring a unique menu.
 In Las Vegas, diners can enjoy perfectly prepared sushi and sashimi, along with signature dishes like beef marrow bones, fried chicken with wasabi honey, bone-in rib steak and miso lobster.
 The sushi and sashimi offerings are broken out into Atlantic and Pacific sections; special and vegetable rolls, box sushi and a separate menu for the sushi bar are available.
 Special rolls, like California, Spicy Tuna and even cooked rolls, like the Kaki Fri (fried oysters and lettuce) complete a full menu of temptingly delicious sushi.